jessicaf1/personalfouls/README.md

 #### Functionality and MVPs

-•	Users can see a football field populated by dots representing players with arrest records; hovering over the dots will reveal the player’s’ name
+•	Users can see a football field populated by dots representing players with arrest records; hovering over the dots will reveal the player’s name

 •	Dots are color-coded by position, with opacity of the color corresponding to the number of arrests (i.e. blue for QBs, opaque blue for a QB with many arrests, transparent blue for a QB with one)

 •	Users can toggle between this chart and a list

 •	Users can refine by type of arrest

 #### Wireframe